rocm-arch/rocm-arch/README.md

 Please consult this list first before opening an issue.

+#### Package X does not work
+Please first check if your GPU is supported by ROCm.
+A complete list is found in the [official documentation](https://community.amd.com/t5/knowledge-base/amd-rocm-hardware-and-software-support-document/ta-p/489937)

 #### Package X does not build on OS Y
 We only support Arch Linux.
 If a package does not build, first consider building in a [clean chroot](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot).